Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-pluggable.markdown

 }
 ```

 This class maps an HTTP `GET` operation in the `/demo/report` path to a `report` method.
 It accepts a query parameter, and uses an injected `Admin` instance to perform user-defined code (in this case, a custom report).
+For example, `http://localhost:8090/v1/demo/report?hostname=mypc`.

 To run the example, compile it and package it into a .jar file, then copy the .jar to `$XAP_HOME/lib/platform/manager/plugins` and start the XAP Manager.